 The School uses the allowance method for recognition of uncollectible receivables, whereby an allowance for possible uncollectibility is established when collection becomes doubtful.
-At June 30, 2021, there was no allowance for uncollectible receivables because all were expected to be collected.
+At June 30, 2021, there was no allowance for uncollectible receivables, as all receivables were expected to be collected.